-If you have a high schooler in ninth, tenth, or eleventh grade, applying to college can constantly be in the back of your mind.
-Especially at this time of year when high school seniors are celebrating college acceptances and your child’s standardized tests and spring grades are right around the corner.
-Private college counselors often encourage college planning to start in ninth grade, but it can feel premature.
+When is the right time to start college application prep?
+Private college counselors often encourage college application planning to start in ninth grade, but it can feel premature.
 In tenth grade, discussing college applications, may easily generate more anxiety in your child than productivity.
-Eleventh grade seems like the right time to dive deeply into college application prep, but the year is already filled with pressure to achieve “high” grades and test scores.
+Eleventh grade seems like the right time to dive deeply into college application prep, but the year is already filled with pressure to achieve “high” grades and standardized test scores.

-So which grade is the best time to prepare for college applications?
+So when is the best time to prepare for college applications?
 The answer is, all of the above.
 It’s impossible to prevent anxiety completely while applying to college, but a little planning can go a long way in managing the process overall.

 You should also meet briefly with your child’s school counselor in ninth grade and tenth grade to plan which classes he or she will take all the way through graduation.
 SAT Subject Tests should be taken the same spring your child is enrolled in the corresponding classes, which could be as early as 10th grade.